adonisjs/v6-docs/content/docs/guides/config.md

 The configuration files of your AdonisJS application are stored inside the `config` directory.
 A brand new AdonisJS application comes with a handful of pre-existing files used by the framework core and installed packages.

-Feel free to create additional files required by your application inside the `config` directory.
+Feel free to create additional files your application requires inside the `config` directory.

 :::note

-We recommend you to use [environment variables](./env.md) for storing secrets and environment-specific configuration.
+We recommend using [environment variables](./env.md) for storing secrets and environment-specific configuration.

 :::